davidfstr/Crystal-Web-Archiver/README.md

     * Failure messages are improved whenever a WaitTimedOut.
     * A screenshot is taken whenever a test fails.
     * Several race conditions related to accessing the foreground thread are fixed.

+* UI Improvements
+    * Icons and tooltips added to all tree nodes in the main window, clarifying the different types of entities, links, and tasks that exist.
+        * Easy to distinguish between URLs and groups.
+        * Easy to see whether a URL was downloaded, and whether it was downloaded successfully.
+    * URL clusters now show in their title how many members they contain.
+    * Fixed "Offsite" cluster nodes to update children appropriately whenever the Default URL Prefix is changed.
+    * Fixed right-click on non-URL node to no longer print a traceback.
+    * Fixed attempt to download a group with no source to no longer print a traceback.

 ### v1.4.0b <small>(August 22, 2022)</small>